Burglary

 Contact Burglary Attorney Jacob Zamora

 A strike offense, whether it is a “serious” or “violent” felony, can have very serious, immediate and long-term effects on your life.
 No matter if you are charged with first- or second-degree burglary, it is essential that you seek the legal advice of a competent, experienced criminal defense attorney.
-Call 530-798-3548 or fill out the online contact form to schedule a consultation.
+Fill out the online contact form to schedule a fee initial consultation.

 Northern California | Burglary | Criminal Defense Attorney Jacob Zamora, Esq.